List of Zatch Bell! characters: Kardio and Souza

-Rein and Kyle
+Rain and Kyle

-Rein (レイン) is a warmhearted Mamodo in the form of a large polar bear.
+Rain (レイン, Rein) is a warmhearted Mamodo in the form of a large polar bear.
 He specializes in attacks with claws as his spells.
-Rein can also transform into a young man for the purpose of disguising himself.
-Rein was highly feared on the Mamodo world for his mad rampages, except for Zatch who befriended Rein after rescuing him from a tumble off a cliff.
-In the tournament, Zatch cannot remember his interactions with Rein because of his amnesia.
-Rein begs Zatch to eliminate him, but Zatch is reluctant to do so.
-Rein sustains heavy injuries in an assault by Rodeux, and in the aftermath, Zatch finally agrees to oust Rein from the tournament.
-Rein is voiced by Kenta Miyake.
+Rain can also transform into a young man for the purpose of disguising himself.
+Rain was highly feared on the Mamodo world for his mad rampages, except for Zatch who befriended Rain after rescuing him from a tumble off a cliff.
+In the tournament, Zatch cannot remember his interactions with Rain because of his amnesia.
+Rain begs Zatch to eliminate him, but Zatch is reluctant to do so.
+Rain sustains heavy injuries in an assault by Rodeaux, and in the aftermath, Zatch finally agrees to oust Rain from the tournament.
+Rain is voiced by Kenta Miyake.

-Rein's partner is Kyle (カイル, Kairu), a small, cowardly orphan living in Southeast Asia.
+Rain's partner is Kyle (カイル, Kairu), a small, cowardly orphan living in Southeast Asia.
 Kyle inherited an elegant mansion from his late father, but a member of the house, Jill, appropriated the family fortune and placed Kyle in a dilapidated hut.
-Rein attributes Kyle's lack of self-esteem to Jill's neglectful treatment on him, and his unwillingness to cast spells is the reason that Rein wants to return to the Mamodo world.
+Rain attributes Kyle's lack of self-esteem to Jill's neglectful treatment on him, and his unwillingness to cast spells is the reason that Rain wants to return to the Mamodo world.
 As Zatch and Kiyo try to help Kyle regain his confidence, Purio and Lupa kidnap Kyle and force him to join them, but Zatch rescues him.
-Watching Rein battle Rodeux gives Kyle the tenacity needed to cast spells for Rein to repel a flustered Rodeux.
-Later, with Rein gone, Kyle stands up to Jill by threatening to expose her atrocities to the world.
+Watching Rain battle Rodeaux gives Kyle the tenacity needed to cast spells for Rain to repel a flustered Rodeaux.
+Later, with Rain gone, Kyle stands up to Jill by threatening to expose her atrocities to the world.
 Kyle and is voiced by Kokoro Kikuchi.